 From top left to right: Lyndon B. Johnson (two buttons, Term 1963 - 1969), Dwight Eisenhower (two buttons, Term 1951 - 1961), Richrd Nixon (two buttos and a ribbon, Term 1969 - 1974), George W. Bush (Term 2001 - 2009), William McKinley (Term 1897 - 1901)

 Below are campaign materials for unsuccessful U.S. presidential campaigns.

 Pictured from left to right: General Winfiled Scott Hancock (1876, lost to James Garfield), John C. Fremont (1856, lost to James Buchanan), John Bell and John C. Breckinridge (1860, lost to Abraham Lincoln), Herbert Humphry (1968, lost to Richard Nixon), Barry Goldwater (1964, lost to Lyndon B. Johnson)

-While serving as Governor of the 5th Military District (Louisiana and Texas) after the war, Gen. Hancock issured "General Orders No. 40."
-This meant he and his sodiers would not interfere with civil authorities in the district, which included not stationing soldiers at polling places.
-Although the order was intended to help reintegrate the South into the U.S., it also enabled people to hinder the oting rights of recently freed slaves.
+While serving as Governor of the 5th Military District (Louisiana and Texas) after the war, Gen. Hancock issued "General Orders No. 40."
+This meant he and his soldiers would not interfere with civil authorities in the district, which included not stationing soldiers at polling places.
+Although the order was intended to help reintegrate the South into the U.S., it also enabled people to hinder the voting rights of recently freed slaves.